Skip to content

 #Frequently Asked Questions

 Error 0x800706ba means “The RPC server is unavailable.”
-It indicates that Windows Update cannot communicate with the Remote Procedure Call service, which is required for updates to download and install.
+It indicates that Windows Update can’t communicate with the Remote Procedure Call service, which is required for updates to download and install.

-The error itself isn’t dangerous—it just prevents Windows updates from installing.
-However, not installing updates can leave your system vulnerable to security threats.
-Fix the error to keep your system secure.
+The error itself isn’t dangerous.
+It just prevents Windows updates from installing.
+Not installing updates can leave your system vulnerable to security threats, so fix the error to keep your system secure.

 Yes.
 Malware can disable the RPC service or modify firewall settings to block Windows Update.
 Run a full system scan with Windows Defender or Microsoft Safety Scanner to check for malware.

-Simple fixes like starting the RPC service take 5 minutes.
-System scans (SFC/DISM) take 20-40 minutes.
-Most cases are fixed within 1 hour.
-In-place upgrades take 45-60 minutes but fix 95% of persistent errors.
+Starting the RPC service takes under 5 minutes.
+SFC/DISM scans run 20-40 minutes.
+Most cases are fixed within 1 hour total.